 ArcelorMittal has adopted insider trading policies and procedures ("Insider Dealing Regulations" or "IDR") governing the purchase, sale, and other dispositions of its securities by directors, senior management, and employees that are reasonably designed to promote compliance with insider trading laws, rules and regulations and listing standards applicable to the Company.
 IDR are updated when necessary (most recently in January 2023) and training is conducted throughout the Group in relation to them.
 The IDR's most recent version was updated in light of the new Market Abuse Regulation.
-IDR are available on ArcelorMittal's website, www.arcelormittal.com and are attached as Exhibit 11.1 to this annual report.
+IDR are available on ArcelorMittal's website, www.arcelormittal.com.